kdagkoglou/JStraining/documents/assure/13-tasks.md

 This process sends a summary email to users when they are due (1 to 6 weeks depending on the user's configuration):

-1. Active clients with an overdue `nextsummary` datetime.
+1. Fetch active clients with an overdue `nextsummary` datetime.
 1. Fetch the number of tests in the period (`n` weeks) which have been raised for each user's company at the required status.
 1. Update the user's `nextsummary` as appropriate.
 1. Construct templates and send emails to the queue.